 These third parties are essential to helping businesses grow and stay competitive, but third parties can also introduce unwanted cyber risk and overhead into the organization.

-This presents a unique set of challenges for security professionals.
+This presents a unique set of challenges and potential risks for security professionals.
 Cybersecurity can’t be an obstacle to business growth, in fact it must be a facilitator.
 As such, security teams must keep up with the needs of the business and move faster to onboard vendors.
 They must also prioritize their limited resources to achieve the highest risk reduction in the most efficient way.

 To achieve this, security managers must find ways to drive greater maturity across their third-party risk management (TPRM) program.
 Here are five areas where improved processes and technology can help.